solrak29/Appointment-App/README.md

 ## Synopsis

-Appointment Scheduler is an app that allows new and existing Clients to log in and schedule an appointment based on available times and dates.
+Appointment Scheduler is an app that a business to service clients to schedule appointments.

+The app will track all apopintments and availability as set by the business owner.
+Users have to create an account and be verfied by the business owner.
+Once verified the client can request appointments.

 This can maximize the office production as it gives the Clients the (freedom) opportunity to schedule their appointments when they are able to and at the time that is convenient for them.

 The calendar set-up with datetime shows real time dates and only allows the user to schedule two business days in advance.
 My calendar has the benefit of having two views: one for the Client and one for the doctor.
 The doctor has the added benefit of seeing who has scheduled an appointment at any time, both in the office and remotely.

 <!--
 /*